A machine learning route between band mapping and band structure

-The region extracted around $\overline{\text{K}}$ (see Supplementary Fig. \ref{fig:localparams}d-e) contains about 10\% of the distance of $\overline{\Gamma}-\overline{\text{K}}$.
+The region extracted around $\overline{\text{K}}$ (see main text Fig. \ref{fig:localparams}d-e) contains about 10\% of the distance of $\overline{\Gamma}-\overline{\text{K}}$.
 Due to the strong trigonal warping (TW) effect in this class of materials, the effective masses and the TW parameters around $\overline{\text{K}}$ were fit simultaneously in 2D using the momentum-space model derived from \textbf{k}$\cdot$\textbf{p} theory \cite{Kormanyos2015}.